 The Ardennes reveal a completely different Belgium — forested hills, river valleys, and quiet roads that most visitors never expect to find here.

-Belgium's cycling infrastructure is among the best in the world.
-The Knooppunten junction system means navigation is straightforward even without GPS — numbered posts at every intersection guide you from point to point.
+The "Knooppunten: junction system means navigation is straightforward even without GPS — numbered posts at every intersection guide you from point to point.

 Roads are well-surfaced, traffic-free paths are plentiful, and English is spoken widely across Flanders.
 In Wallonia, French is more common but tourist areas present no language barrier.